Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 4. EU Jurisdiction

-Tuta (Germany): EU member, GDPR directly applies, strong privacy laws, EU court jurisdiction.
-Data stays in the EU by law.
+Tuta (Germany): EU member, GDPR applies directly, data stays in the EU by law, German courts.

 Security Deep Dive